jweezy24/csv2schedule/Schedules/fall2019/fall.rst

     Combined with COMP 447-001.

-:doc:`comp347`
+:doc:`../../courses/comp347`
     | Section 002 (6277) Credits: 3; Online; Lecture
     | Instructor: Corby Schmitz
     | Online Friday 05:45PM-08:15

     **Notes:**
     This is an online class.
 The classroom session will be broadcast live on Friday evenings via AdobeConnect, allowing online student interaction.
 Sessions will also be recorded and made available.

-Students may participate synchronously or asynchronously at their discretion.
+    * Students may participate synchronously or asynchronously at their discretion. *

+    Synchronous meeting time:  Friday, 5:45 pm - 8:15 pm.

     Combined with COMP 447-002.

-:doc:`comp352`
+:doc:`../../courses/comp352`
     | Section 001 (6135) Credits: 3; In person; Lecture
     | Instructor: David Eric Chan-Tin
     | Cuneo Hall:103 (Lake Shore) Monday 04:15PM-06:45